Background pattern

 Take the tablets with a glass of water.

-Once you have finished the box, start a new one and continue the treatment without interruption.
+Once you have finished the box, start a new one, continuing treatment without interruption.

-A normal menstrual period (period) usually occurs at the beginning of a new box.
+A menstrual-type bleeding (period) usually occurs at the beginning of a new box.

-For more information on the use of the calendar disc, see "INSTRUCTIONS FOR USE" at the end of the prospectus.
+For more information on using the calendar dial, see "INSTRUCTIONS FOR USE" at the end of the prospectus.

-Your doctor will prescribe the lowest dose to treat your symptoms for the shortest period of time necessary.
+Your doctor will prescribe the lowest dose to treat your symptoms for the shortest time

 If you take more Duofemme than you should